rust-lang/rust/src/doc/nomicon/dropck.md

 % Drop Check

-We have seen how lifetimes provide us some fairly simple rules for ensuring that never read dangling references.
+We have seen how lifetimes provide us some fairly simple rules for ensuring that we never read dangling references.
 However up to this point we have only ever interacted with the *outlives* relationship in an inclusive manner.
 That is, when we talked about `'a: 'b`, it was ok for `'a` to live *exactly* as long as `'b`.
 At first glance, this seems to be a meaningless distinction.
 Nothing ever